Treatment Evidence & Planning

 FBT & CBT-AR

-Since ARFID is a relatively new diagnosis, there is currently no evidence-based treatment for the disorder.
+Since ARFID is a relatively new diagnosis, there is currently no evidence-based treatment for the disorder, but Cognitive Behavioural Therapy for ARFID (CBT-AR) is under study.

 Read more